okfn/DataDeck.chrome/README.md

 Provide Link to edit gist file in DataDeck .
 This is inspired By prose's extention https://github.com/prose/browser-extensions Thank for Them for building great tools.
-Note that It is not yet in chrome's store but you can download it and install with chrome://extensions url
+Note that It is not yet in chrome's store but you can download it and install with chrome://extensions url.

 # Usage

 1. Download The extenstion from git
 1. Install extension from local repository with chrome://extensions url
 2. Edit In DataDeck by clicking to Link (Edit In DataDeck)
-3. Then you will be redirected to our dataDeck project
+3. Then you will be redirected to the dataDeck project at explorer.okfnlabs.org